raito-io/raito-io.github.io/docs/guides/databricks_sync_with_cloud.md

 Once the data source has been created, you are ready to connect the Raito CLI with it.
 When you would have selected the Cloud CLI version, you will be prompted for the Snowflake account information, username and password, which will not be stored, and optionally a Snowflake role.
 This information is all similar to what is listed below.

-## Create a DataBricks Service principal
+## Create a Databricks Service principal

-While it is possible to use user credentials to execute a Raito sync, it is highly recommended to create a dedicated DataBricks service principle to be used by the DataBricks CLI connector.
+While it is possible to use user credentials to execute a Raito sync, it is highly recommended to create a dedicated Databricks service principle to be used by the Databricks CLI connector.

 Therefor, we'll create a Service Principle (named `RaitoSync`) and provide it with the necessary permissions.
-- Navigate to the `User management` page in your DataBricks account admin page.
+- Navigate to the `User management` page in your Databricks account admin page.
     Under the tab `Service principals`, click `Add Service Principal`.
 - Fill in the name (in our example `RaitoSync`).
 Click on the newly created service principal to create a new `OAuth secret`.
 - A client ID and secret will be generated, save those credentials for later use.